-For me, it’s life-altering short films.
+For me, it’s a life-altering short film.
 Short films provide a plethora of genres like comedy, horror, drama, social just in a short interval of time, which is hard to find in a basic “happy-ending” Bollywood movie.

-Unlike most of the Bollywood movies, short films have unexpected and sudden endings, it acts as a rescue that fills the void.
+Unlike most Bollywood movies, short films have unexpected and sudden endings, it acts as a rescue that fills the void.

-Today, TSA presents to you a list of 5 life-changing short films, that will make you reconsider life, adding more meaning to it, keeping you sane in such hard times:
+Today, TSA presents to you a list of 5 life-changing short films, that will make you reconsider life, add more meaning to it, keeping you sane in such hard times:

 After the success of Masaan, an Oscar-winning movie Neeraj Ghaywan is back with ‘Juice’, a sensational criticism of everyday patriarchy and misogyny.
 Starring Shefali Shah in a remarkable role as a housewife who delivers a deeply subtle performance, This short film makes a strong argument, In the context of gender equality while disclosing the sense of inequality that regulates in an average Indian household for ages.

 The 14 minutes short film is a snapshot of how an average Indian family copes with their daily life, at some point or another.
 The film portrays how the wives usually do all the household chores, and the men would sit with their mates discussing issues that are far beyond their knowledge.
 Taking a dig at their female boss, passing on sexist comments like, “Aap ko email se problem hai ya female se”.

 while in the kitchen, women discussing the gender role, how it’s important for a woman to be a wife, a mother or a daughter before being a human.